Belfast workers caught in crosshairs of Boeing-Bombardier battle

 “We’re hoping Belfast won’t be collateral damage,” he said.

-The Commerce Department penalty against Bombardier will only take effect if the U.S. International Trade Commission (ITC) rules in Boeing’s favor in a final decision expected in 2018.
+The Commerce Department penalty against Bombardier will only take effect if the U.S. International Trade Commission (ITC) rules in Boeing’s favour in a final decision expected in 2018.

 Boeing, the world’s largest aerospace company, says it is upholding trade rules and is not trying to damage the CSeries.